 Degree requirements include 121 credits distributed in three main areas: mechanical engineering, mathematics and basic science, and humanities and social sciences.
 Students must complete all math, science and College of Engineering and Computing courses presented as part of the required 121 credits for the degree with a grade of C or better.

-Students are required to see their faculty advisor at least once each year to plan their curriculum.
+Students are expected to see their advisor at least once each year to plan their curriculum.

 Termination from the Major